Why So Few Tropical Storms and Hurricanes in Costa Rica?

 WHY DOES COSTA RICA NOT GET HIT BY STORMS THAT FORM OFF OUR PACIFIC COAST?

-This is because the steering currents, powered by great global air circulations, steer the storms towards the west – so any storm that forms off our Pacific coast generally moves to the north and west, avoiding making a landfall.
+This is because the steering currents, powered by great global air circulations, steer the storms towards the west.
+So any storm that forms off our Pacific coast generally moves to the north and west, avoiding making a landfall.

 WHY SO FEW STORMS AROUND SOUTH AMERICA?